brucelab/xlinkprophet/README.md

 The output is a pepXML and Tab delimited .xls file with suffix -xl.pep.xml and -xl.xls, respectively.

-The XLinkProphet probaiblity assigned to each result is indicated as the PeptideProphet 'probability' (rest assured, it is actually the XLinkProphet probability), while the non-redundant crosslink level is indicated as the result's 'composite_probability' score.
+The XLinkProphet probaiblity assigned to each result is indicated as the PeptideProphet 'probability' (rest assured, it is actually the XLinkProphet probability), while the non-redundant crosslink level probability is recorded as the result's 'composite_probability' score.

 ![#f03c15](https://placehold.it/15/f03c15/000000?text=+)
 **Run XLinkProphet on the ReACT analysis of the protein mixture test data set**, consisting of 9 Comet search result pepXML files and 9 react2.xls pairing files that link up the search results of the crosslink's 2 released peptides: